TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 #### View Mode Switch

-Last night, you should have done your yak-shaving and Skitched View Mode Switch.
+Last night, you should have done your yak-shaving and Skitch-ing.
 Now it's time to bring this monster to life!

+For this layout, let's just focus on the "desktop" view of the bottles in both "grid" and "list" mode.

 View Mode Switch has three distinct views, which means four stylesheets: `styles.css` for shared styles, then `mobile.css`, `tablet.css`, and `desktop.css` for their respective views.
 Make those, and put them in the `css` folder of your `ViewModeSwitch` directory.